OmidHaqi/FBI-Go/README.md

 - You must use an IP address that actually exists on one of your network interfaces
 - To see your available IP addresses, run: `ip addr`
-- Currently, only IPv4 addresses are fully supported
+- Both IPv4 and IPv6 addresses are supported
 - The application being run must use standard system calls for networking

 ## How It Works